-As of December 31, 2011, we owned or held an interest in 326 income-producing properties in the United States, which consisted of 151 regional malls, 58 Premium Outlets, 66 community/lifestyle centers, 36 properties in the Mills portfolio, and 15 other shopping centers or outlet centers in 41 states and Puerto Rico.
-Of the 36 properties in the Mills portfolio, 16 of these properties are The Mills, 16 are regional malls, and four are community centers.
-Internationally, as of December 31, 2011, we had an ownership interest in a joint venture which owns 45 shopping centers in Italy.
-On January 9, 2012, we sold our entire joint venture interest to our venture partner.
-Additionally, as of December 31, 2011, we had ownership interest in Japan, two Premium Outlets in South Korea, one Premium Outlet in Mexico and one Premium Outlet in Malaysia.
+As of December 31, 2012, we owned or held an interest in 317 income-producing properties in the United States, which consisted of 160 malls, 63 Premium Outlets, 68 community/lifestyle centers, 13 Mills, and 13 other shopping centers or outlet centers in 38 states and Puerto Rico.
+Internationally, as of December 31, 2012, we had ownership interests in eight Premium Outlets in Japan, two Premium Outlets in South Korea, one Premium Outlet in Mexico and one Premium Outlet in Malaysia, as well as a 28.9% ownership interest in Klépierre, a publicly traded, Paris-based real estate company, which owns, or has an interest in, more than 260 shopping centers located in 13 countries in Europe.